Anxiety, panic, work: A reporter’s day with storm hours out

 Yeah, I covered them before.
 But now I’m a hurricane evacuee.

 Like tens of thousands of Floridians, we waffled before leaving.
-Evacuating our home, at a whopping 22 feet above sea level, wasn’t mandatory.
+Evacuating our home, at a whopping 22 feet (7 meters) above sea level, wasn’t mandatory.

 But, Harvey.